team-telnyx/demo-python-telnyx/flask-2fa/README.md

 Start the server `python main.py`

-When the application is started, express serves it to the port specified in the .env file (Default 8000), so you can sipmly take a look at the application at localhost:8000.
+When the application is started, flask serves it to the port specified in the .env file (Default 8000), so you can sipmly take a look at the application at localhost:8000.

 **Note: You must enter phone number in E.164 format (i.e. +12345678910) for the code to be sent correctly.**